awildeep/Silex-DoctrineMultiDbExtension/README.md

 License
 -------

-Not currently released with a license, until I talk to some folks.
-Probably the same lisence as Silex for compatibility.
+Silex/Extensions/DoctrineMultiDbExtension is licensed under the MIT license.
+Which is also the same license Silex was released under.